-- (2) Activities under the National Guard Challenge Program shall be considered noncombat activities of the National Guard for purposes of section 710 of this title. - (i) STATUS OF PARTICIPANTS.-(1) A person receiving training under the National Guard Challenge Program shall be considered an employee of the United States for the purposes of the following provisions of law: - (A) Subchapter I of chapter 81 of title 5 (relating to compensation of Federal employees for work injuries). - (B) Section 1346(b) and chapter 171 of title 28 and any other provision of law relating to the liability of the United States for tortious conduct of employees of the United States. - (2) In the application of the provisions of law referred to in paragraph (1)(A) to a person referred to in paragraph (1)- - (A) the person shall not be considered to be in the performance of duty while the person is not at the assigned location of training or other activity or duty authorized in accordance with a program agreement referred to in subsection (c), except when the person is traveling to or from that location or is on pass from that training or other activity or duty; - (B) the person's monthly rate of pay shall be deemed to be the minimum rate of pay provided for grade GS-2 of the General Schedule under section 5332 of title 5; and - (C) the entitlement of a person to receive compensation for a disability shall begin on the day following the date on which the person's participation in the National Guard Challenge Program is terminated. - (3) A person referred to in paragraph (1) may not be considered an employee of the United States for any purpose other than a purpose set forth in that paragraph. - (j) SUPPLEMENTAL RESOURCES.-To carry out the National Guard Challenge Program in a State, the Governor of the State or, in the case of the District of Columbia, the commanding general of the District of Columbia National Guard may supplement funds made available under the program out of other resources (including gifts) available to the Governor or the commanding general.
-The Governor or the commanding general may accept, use, and dispose of gifts or donations of money, other property, or services for the National Guard Challenge Program. - (k) REPORT.-Within 90 days after the end of each fiscal year, the Secretary of Defense shall submit to Congress a report on the design, conduct, and effectiveness of the National Guard Challenge Program during the preceding fiscal year.
-In preparing the report, the Secretary shall coordinate with the Governor of each State in which the National Guard Challenge Program is carried out and, if the program is carried out and, if the program is carried out in the District of Columbia, with the commanding general of the District of Columbia National Guard. - (l) DEFINITIONS.-In this section: - (1) The term "State" includes the Commonwealth of Puerto Rico, the territories, and the District of Columbia. - (2) The term "school dropout" means an individual who is no longer attending any school and who has not received a secondary school diploma or a certificate from a program of equivalency for such a diploma.
+- (2) Activities under the Program shall be considered noncombat activities of the National Guard for purposes of section 710 of this title. - (i) STATUS OF PARTICIPANTS.-(1) A person receiving training under the Program shall be considered an employee of the United States for the purposes of the following provisions of law: - (A) Subchapter I of chapter 81 of title 5 (relating to compensation of Federal employees for work injuries). - (B) Section 1346(b) and chapter 171 of title 28 and any other provision of law relating to the liability of the United States for tortious conduct of employees of the United States. - (2) In the application of the provisions of law referred to in paragraph (1)(A) to a person referred to in paragraph (1)- - (A) the person shall not be considered to be in the performance of duty while the person is not at the assigned location of training or other activity or duty authorized in accordance with a Program agreement referred to in subsection (c), except when the person is traveling to or from that location or is on pass from that training or other activity or duty: - (B) the person's monthly rate of pay shall be deemed to be the minimum rate of pay provided for grade GS-2 of the General Schedule under section 5332 of title 5; and - (C) the entitlement of a person to receive compensation for a disability shall begin on the day following the date on which the person's participation in the Program is terminated - (3) A person referred to in paragraph (1) may not be considered an employee of the United States for any purpose other than a purpose set forth in that paragraph. - (j) SUPPLEMENTAL RESOURCES.-To carry out the Program in a State, the Governor of the State or, in the case of the District of Columbia, the commanding general of the District of Columbia National Guard may supplement funds made available under the Program out of other resources (including gifts) available to the Governor or the commanding general.
+The Governor or the commanding general may accept, use, and dispose of gifts or donations of money, other property, or services for the Program. - (k) REPORT.-Within 90 days after the end of each fiscal year, the Secretary of Defense shall submit to Congress a report on the design, conduct, and effectiveness of the Program during the preceding fiscal year.
+In preparing the report, the Secretary shall coordinate with the Governor of each State in which the Program is carried out and, if the Program is carried out in the District of Columbia, with the commanding general of the District of Columbia National Guard - (l) DEFINITIONS.-In this section: - (1) The term "State" includes the Commonwealth of Puerto Rico, the territories, and the District of Columbia. - (2) The term "school dropout" means an individual who is no longer attending any school and who has not received a secondary school diploma or a certificate from a program of equivalency for such a diploma. - equivalency for such a diploma.
+(3) The term "Program" means the National Guard Youth Challenge Program carried out pursuant to this section.